Chynnie/Expense-Tracker-P1/README.md

 # About This Project

-This project is a React App is an Expense Tracker calculator that calculates a person's income and expenses.
+This project is an Expense Tracker calculator that calculates a person's income and expenses.

 This project was built using React functional components and hooks such as useState, useReducer and useContext